HawkesLab/Lee_Hawkes_PhytobiomesJ/README.md

 The sample matrix ("SAMmatrix.csv") includes information about each leaf, root, and soil sample collected from switchgrass plants in the field and associated environmental measurements collected at the plant-level and site-level.

 The ASV matrix ("ASVmatrix.csv") includes the number of amplicon sequence variant (ASV) reads for each sample (rows) and unique ASV (columns).
+The raw sequence data used to generate this matrix is available through the NCBI SRA database under accession number PRJNA648664 (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA648664/).

 The taxonomy matrix ("TAXmatrix.csv") includes the taxonomic classification of each unique ASV as was used in the manuscript.